INgoRah/IN10d/README.md

 ## Address format and limitations

+The adress scheme is aligned with the slave implementation to save space in the Arduino Nano and speed up the lookup.
+Only bus and address needs to be known (and detected in the alarm search).
+The latch in the lookup table is only the latch number, no bitmap.
+Means pressing two switches at the same time is ignored (first latch taken).

-Slaves based on the OneWireSlave Attiny code uses a format like this:
+Slaves are based on the OneWireSlave Attiny code uses a format like this:
 29 | id | bus | ~id | ~bus | 66 | 77 | CRC
 with id: 0 ..
 F
-PIO0/1 are output
+PIO0/1 are output (usually, but can be configured) Latch2..7 are input (usually only 4 are used)
-Latch2..6 are input
+A special destination type for other devices (like DS2413) is reserved.
+The custom DS2408 implementation also serves a alarm signal of 900 us like the iButtons do.
+This avoids frequent polling (would need to be around 200 ms)

+### Switching examples ###
+A button is pressed.
+The slave generates an alarm signal on the bus and the Arduino detects the long signal (> 800 us).
+It starts polling using the alarm condition for the (or all) slaves in alarm condition.
+Reads out the registers and starts a lookup in the timer table and switch table for commands.

 ### Measures to overcome limitations
+Still the lookup table could be too large and this needs to be mitigated.
 - fixed or stable switches in program space: easy to access via different table
 - lookup in EEPROM: cache EEPROM or create new look up table (bus|adr = 4 x 31 lines returns dst by latch index),  max 1 KB